yegor256/datum/md/policy.md

 channel, add @0crat to it, and ask it to `bootstrap` the project.

 <a name="13" href="#13">§13</a>.
-"Assign Roles."
+"Assign/Resign."
 Everybody who will be managed by Zerocrat must have roles in the project.
-To assign a role you say `roles add`.
+To assign a role you say `assign`.
+To remove a role you say `resign`.

 <a name="16" href="#16">§16</a>.
 "Connect GitHub."